Liberty University

-Liberty University (LU) is a private Baptist university in Lynchburg, Virginia.
-It is affiliated with the Southern Baptist Conservatives of Virginia (Southern Baptist Convention).
-Founded in 1971 by Jerry Falwell Sr. and Elmer L. Towns, Liberty is among the world's largest Christian universities and the largest private non-profit universities in the United States by total student enrollment.
-Most of its enrollment is in online courses; in 2020, for example, the university enrolled about 15,000 in its residential program and 80,000 online.
+Liberty University (LU), known simply as Liberty, is a conservative, private evangelical Christian university in Lynchburg, Virginia, United States.
+It is affiliated with the Southern Baptist Convention of Virginia (Southern Baptist Convention).
+Founded in 1971 by Jerry Falwell Sr. and Elmer L. Towns as Lynchburg Baptist College, Liberty is among the world's largest Christian universities and one of the largest private non-profit universities in the United States by total student enrollment.